 See attached composer.

-#10 Updated by amedeo fadini about 4 years ago
+#10 Updated by amedeo fadini over 4 years ago

 - File layout_scalebar_10322.zip added

 Not sure if it's the same bug, but I've noticed a strange behaviour with the scalebar today.
 I'm using 2.13 and 2.8.5.
 See attached project and data.

 Setting scale 1:2000 100 units of scalebar are 25mm, scale of printed map consistent with this (it's about 1:4000);

 setting scale 1:1000 100 units of scalebar are 71mm, scale of printed map is NOT consistent (about 1:1900).